pflanze/functional-perl/docs/intro.md

     $VAR1 = Rectangle(Point(2, 3), Point(5, 10));

-Although, now you've basically made the promise that there are `Rectangle` and `Point` functions, but those don't exist unless you add write them yourself.
+Although, now you've basically made the promise that there are `Rectangle` and `Point` functions, but those don't exist unless you write them yourself.
 The author of `FP::Struct` is pondering adding semi-automatic creation of such constructor functions (probably together with automatic creation or mix-in of a default `FP_Show_show`